nasa-gibs/image-compression-research/README.md

-# Data Compression and Formats Research by the GIBS Team
+# Image Compression and Formats Research by the GIBS Team

 This repository contains documentation related to data compression research carried out by the NASA GIBS team.